kernelkit/infix/src/yangerd/doc/yangerd-design.md

   |                   |                |               |              |
 ```

-Note: The fswatcher monitors procfs forwarding flags (`/proc/sys/net/ipv4/conf/*/forwarding`) via inotify.
+Note: The fswatcher monitors procfs forwarding flags (`/proc/sys/net/ipv4/conf/*/forwarding`), `/etc/hostname`, and `/etc/localtime` (via `WatchSymlink`) using inotify.
 DHCP lease file watching has been moved to the D-Bus Monitor Subsystem (Section 3.2.8), which reacts to dnsmasq D-Bus signals instead of inotify file events.

 #### 3.2.5 Bridge Monitor Reactive Path (Bridge Event to Tree)
 ```